JonathanWilbur/asn1-d/README.md

   - [x] Fuzz test all possible three-byte combinations
 - [x] Enforce `0` padding bits for DER and CER-encoded `BIT STRING`
 - [x] Test a `BIT STRING` with only a first byte
+- [ ] Fix CER and DER base-2 `REAL`, which must encode the exponent on the fewest octets, and scale = 0.
 - [ ] Do some more unit testing for extreme lengths.
 - [x] Fix Indefinite Length
   - [x] Enforce constructed construction